1. Important information and who we ares

 We use different methods to collect data from and about you, including through:

 Direct interactions.
-You may give us your Identity, Contact, Financial, and Marketing and Communications Data by filling in forms or by corresponding with us by email or otherwise.
+You may give us your Identity, Contact, and Financial Data by filling in forms or by corresponding with us by email or otherwise.
 This includes personal data you provide when you:

 purchase products or services;

 use our website (even if you don’t signup);

 request marketing to be sent to you;

 Location Data.
 We also use your IP address to determine your current location.
 Some of our location-enabled services require your personal data for the feature to work.

 Third parties or publicly available sources.
 We will receive personal data about you from various third parties as set out below:

 analytics providers such as Google based outside the EU; and

 search information providers such as Google based outside the EU.

 Identity, Contact, and Profile Data from Google based outside the EU if you choose to register and login using your Google account.